What to Expect When Bart's Expecting: Plot

 As Barney Gumble walks into Moe's, he notices that it is closed for a meeting.
 Moe is holding a meeting with the other bars in Springfield to discuss how their customer turnout has been low.
 When Moe holds a superhero themed bar crawl, Homer and his buddies join in the festivities, leaving Homer passed out in front of his home in the morning before Bart and Lisa leave on the school bus.
 Meanwhile, Bart feels smothered by his art teacher, who encourages nothing but the best from her students, and wants to get rid of her.
 When Bart visits a voodoo specialist, he receives some materials to cast a spell on his art teacher, yet his teacher still shows up to class the next day surprising Bart.
 Even though the spell was meant for a stomachache, Bart receives some startling news that his teacher is pregnant.

-Ralph announces that Bart got the art teacher pregnant.
-The student body, including Lisa, is in disbelief until Milhouse came up with the same announcement.
-After a meeting with Principal Skinner Homer picks his son up and scolds him on how embarrassing it is to find out Bart's bad news during his arraignment.
-At home Bart is forced to assist Marge in cleaning out her car as punishment.
+Ralph and Milhouse announce that Bart got the art teacher pregnant, leaving the entire school in disbelief.
 When a couple approaches Bart about his baby-making skills, Bart utilizes his voodoo spell etiquette to give a couple a baby.
 The spell works, and the couple returns to ask Bart if he could cast the same spell for their couple friends in the same position.
-Before long, Bart has opened a fertility through voodoo clinic.
+Before long, Bart has opened a fertility voodoo clinic.
 Homer takes Bart to Moe's to discuss Bart's problems before Fat Tony's cronies come into the bar to kidnap them.

 Upon meeting Fat Tony, he orders Bart to work his baby magic on his horses to create a champion racehorse.
-Bart immediately blames Homer for this situation due to the his mediocre fathering techniques and blames them for leading Bart done he is on now.
+Bart immediately blames Homer for this situation due to his mediocre fathering techniques and blames them for leading Bart down the path he is on now.
 Homer sees this as an opportunity to show Bart how babies are made and make up for his awful parenting.
 However the stallion communicates that he is gay by playing "It's Raining Men".
 Homer then finds former Duff Beer advertising horse Sudsley Brew-Right, and tries to convince the mare to mate with him in a musical number.
 They are successful and a pregnancy test comes back positive.
 The Simpsons are then seen giving advice to the equine couple, after which the gay stallion nuzzles up to Sudsley.
 Lisa remarks "Now, that's a modern family", which is followed by a parody of the opening sequence of Modern Family.

 The episode ends with a mock advertisement for Duff Beer seven-packs, featuring Sudsley.